 The credit bureaus decide whether or not a dispute is frivolous solely based on your communication and any proof that you can provide.
 This is one of the reasons that many people look for professional assistance when it comes to repairing their credit and removing foreclosures.

-How does a foreclosure affect your credit score?
+How does a foreclosure affect your credit?

 In most cases, you will not be able to qualify for new credit immediately after a foreclosure.
 You may also see the interest rates on your current credit cards rise as a result of the drop.